pieteradejong/chrome-bookmarks/README.md

    - Data handling is isolated in `BookmarkStore`
    - API and CLI share the same core functionality
    - Models separate internal and API representations
+   - Frontend components are modular and reusable

 2. **Type Safety**
    - Extensive use of type hints (Python 3.9+)
    - Pydantic models for API validation
+   - TypeScript for frontend type safety
    - Dataclasses for internal data structures

 3. **State Management**
    - `BookmarkStore` encapsulates all state
+   - React Query for frontend state management
    - No global variables
    - Thread-safe for web server use